Tengo Un Amor: Background

 Toby Love was born and raised in the Bronx, New York to Puerto Rican parents.
-Toby exclaimed that he fell in love with the genre of bachata, after being exposed to it as a child.
+He has said that he fell in love with the genre of bachata after being exposed to it as a child.
 He explained that his mother had always listened to that type of music.
 His mother had remarried to a Dominican and Love was raised around both cultures.
 He stated that he is a big fan of R&B and found it easy to incorporate it in his music.

 After spending six years with the bachata group Aventura, first appearing on the album Generation Next at the age of 16, Love embarked on his solo career.
 He met with Aventura while he was still in a merengue group as a teenager.
 Living in the same neighborhood as the group, he became close friends with the member Max "Mikey" Santos, who later asked Love to join.